Albert Einstein once said, “If you’ve never failed, you’ve never tried anything new.”

 The truth is, if you don’t have any failures, you’re playing it safe.
 You’re just doing what anyone else is doing — conform, follow traditional rules, or live with paycheck to paycheck.

 Sure, we all want safe, stability, and security.
-But just like any other inspiring stories, in order to progress and actualize our dreams, we need to try the unknown.
-We need to experiment.
+But just like any other inspiring stories, the only way to progress and actualize our dreams is to try the unknown.
+To experiment.
 Embrace change.
 Give up security.
 Keep learning.
 And execute despite the circumstances.

 And that involves failing — failing a lot.